 When averaging the

-the tensor of energy and momentum T waves
+get the tensor of energy and momentum Twavesik of gravitational waves, which

-fields) on the right side of Einstein's gravitational equations,
+the right side of Einstein's gravitational equations, and thus

-and thus contributing to global curvature of space.
-In principle,
+contributing to global curvature of space.
+In principle, it is

-it is even possible to achieve such a concentration of
+even possible to achieve such a concentration of gravitational

-collapse and creates a black hole; such a "purely
+a black hole; such a "purely gravitational" black hole

 gravitational geon - a hypothetical metastable formation of